hapax/hapax.github.io/assets/reality.md

 questions, and with great tenacity, careful observation, and generous hints from his predececssors, he answered them.
-And that's what science is, whether you're studying physics or oceanography or the social hierarchy of lemurs.
+And that's what science is, whether you're studying physics or oceanography or the social hierarchy of lemurs, whether you approach questions big or small or in between.

 Newton would later write.
 "I do not know what I may appear to the world, but to myself I seem to have been only like a boy playing on